triflicacid/c-vm/docs/Assembler.md

 When defined, it is initialised with a value of the current offset is appeared at.
 Labels may be re-defined, in which case its offset will be updated accordingly.

 When a label is encounteredin an instruction...
-  - If the label is defined, it is immediatly replaced by its address
+  - If the label is defined, it is immediatly replaced by its address.
+Replace all un-replaced references to this label.
   - If the label is not defined, this is cached.

-Later, all un-replaced labels are replaced with the final label offset.
+If a label is not defined, an error will be reported.

 See `test/assembler/labels.asm` for an example